vaibhav-gitops/gm-web-cp/src/pages/docs/lambda_event_source_mapping.md

 # Lambda Event Source Mapping

 The Lambda Event Source Mapping Configuration defines how AWS Lambda functions interact with different event sources.
 It supports both **push-based** and **pull-based** event sources, enabling seamless integration with services like API Gateway, SQS, Elastic Load Balancing, among many others.
 Currently, GitMoxi supports API Gateway and Elastic Loader Balancer as the push-based event sources.
-In addition, GitMoxi supports all the pull-based event sources supported by the <a href="https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html" target="_blank">Lambda Event Source Mapping API</a>.
+In addition, GitMoxi supports all the pull-based event sources supported by the [Lambda Event Source Mapping API]("https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html").

 The following attributes can be specified in the Lambda event source definition (`_lambdaeventsourcedef.json`) file.